Kirk Talley

 Kirk Lewis Talley (born June 9, 1958), is an American Southern gospel performer and songwriter.
-Talley is best known for his time as a tenor singer with the legendary Gospel Quartet the Cathedrals, the Talleys, and also the family group the Hoppers, along with a very successful solo career as a singer and songwriter.
+Talley is best known for his time as a tenor singer with the legendary Gospel Quartet the Cathedrals, the Hoppers, and also his own family group the Talleys, along with a very successful solo career as a singer and songwriter.

 Early career

 Born in Johnson City, Tennessee, Talley was raised in Bulls Gap, Tennessee and graduated from Bulls Gap High School in 1976.
-He began performing Southern Gospel Music in 1972 with his brother Roger and sister Diane.
+He began performing Southern Gospel Music in 1972 with his brother Roger and sister-in-law Debra.
 He was a member of the groups the Hoppers, the Cathedrals and the Talleys.
 He joined the Cathedrals in 1979 and with the lineup of Talley, Mark Trammell, Glen Payne, George Younce, and Roger Bennett.
 During his time with the Cathedrals, Talley wrote a number of songs including "Step Into the Water" that remained at the top of the Southern Gospel chart for nine months.
 He then left in 1983 to join his brother and sister in law, Roger and Debra, to form the Talleys where he sang tenor until 1992.

 While with the Talleys, he wrote "He Is Here" which received the 1991 Dove Award for Southern Gospel Recorded Song of the Year.
 The album was nominated for the Best Southern Gospel Album at the 34th annual Grammy Awards.

 In 1999, Talley formed the Trio with Anthony Burger and Ivan Parker.